 The version that achieves the goal set before the A/B test takes the cake.
 These goals can be different: higher conversion rate, more purchases, more leads, more content interactions, or CTA clicks.
 For example, if the banner of option B wins according to the test results, you start showing it to 100% of your audience.

-A A/B test is a concept closely related to multivariate tests, but there is a significant difference between them.
+An A/B test on Shopify is a concept closely related to multivariate tests, but there is a significant difference between them.
 Let’s talk about it in greater detail.

 A/B or split testing aims to test only one specific element of your online store.
 For example, it could be the color of the “Add to cart” button, location of the image in the section or content, banner on the landing page, CTA text, or headline copy.

-Multivariate testing compares changes in several elements of your website at once, and such tests are significantly more complex than A/B ones, increasing the sample size.
+Multivariate testing compares changes in several elements of your website at once, and such tests are significantly more complex than A/B ones on Shopify, increasing the sample size.
 Unlike a simple A/B test, you can compare combinations of variations: instead of A and B options, you also get C, D, E, F variants, and so on.

 Due to the extensive sample size, it becomes more challenging to collect statistics.
 Nevertheless, multivariate tests allow you to immediately compare the effectiveness of combinations of changes.